 Note: Figure 9 depicts the general information available on an EGC setup screen.
-The layout of this screen varies between different models of type approved Inmarsat terminals.
+The layout of this screen varies between different models of type approved Inmarsat C and mini-C MESsterminals.

-- 13.7 The position information in MESs is updated automatically from integrated navigational receivers and they are fitted on all modern (latest) terminals, or may be updated from a separate electronic position-fixing system.
-If there is no automatic position update system installed, e.g. on older MES terminals, it is recommended that the position in the MES is updated at least every 4 hours.
-If the position has not been updated for more than 12 hours or is unknown, all SafetyNET messages within the entire satellite Ocean Region will be printed or stored in the MES. - 13.8 The majority of Inmarsat C MES terminals with EGC reception capability are Class 2 Inmarsat C terminals (having a common receiver for Inmarsat C messages and MSI) and MSI broadcasts will only be received when the terminal is idle.
+- 13.7 The position information in MESs is up-dated automatically from integrated navigational receivers and they are fitted on all modern (latest) terminals, or may be up-dated from a separate electronic position-fixing system.
+If there is no automatic position up-date system installed, e.g. on older MES terminals, it is recommended that the position in the MES is up-dated at least every 4 hours.
+If the position has not been up-dated for more than 12 hours or is unknown, all SafetyNET messages within the entire satellite Oecean Region will be printed or stored in the MES. - 13.8 The majority of Inmarsat C MES terminals with EGC reception capability are Class 2 Inmarsat C terminals (having a common receiver for Inmarsat C messages and MSI) and MSI broadcasts will only be received when the terminal is idle.
 Therefore, Class 2 terminals shall not be in use for other communications at the times of scheduled broadcasts.
 Similarly, in the case of Class 3 Inmarsat C MES (having two separate receivers for Inmarsat C messages and MSI), it is necessary to ensure that it is tuned to the broadcast channel of the appropriate satellite at the times of scheduled broadcasts.

-Note: More information on different classes of Inmarsat C and Mini C MESs is in Annex 5.
+Note: More information on different classes of Inmarsat C and Mmini-C MESs is in Annex 5.